 You need at least 4GB RAM to perform common needs like browsing the internet, loading applications, creating and editing documents, or storing the latest game for you.
 It’s the Memory that works to switch between these tasks.
 Therefore, the more memory you have, the better experience you are getting.

 There are differences when it comes to standard computer memory.
 This is why manufacturers are working on industry-wide standardization in memory to determine the electrical parameters of the memory that can be installed in their computers.

 Check a computer’s RAM if you want to get a computer with more memory.
 This also helps you see if the unit is compatible with the other components in your system.

 This is your computer’s central processing unit or CPU.
-It’s the hardware that interprets and executes instructions of a computer program.
-This part allows your computer to interact with different applications it is using.
+It’s the hardware that interprets and executes the instructions of a computer program.
+This part allows your computer to interact with the different applications it is using.

 Fast computer processors associate with high performance.
 With fast-changing technology and increased productivity goals, a computer needs a fast processor to keep up with every user’s multi-tasking requests.

 You can install a powerful processor that is compatible with your model.
 The great thing is it’s easier to run high graphics games on a desktop computer without encountering a few performance issues in case you need to run powerful games.

 Choose quad-core processors or higher.
 Today’s entry-level Core i3 is the most affordable but the least powerful processor compared to the mid-range Core i5 that comes with ample speed for power usage and heavy multitasking.
 This is great for browsing, document editing, and entertainment.
 There is also the Core i7 and i9 chips which are more expensive being the absolute best computer you can buy.